 5This Innovative Vitamin C Powder Turns Any Toner, Essence, Or Serum Into A Brightening Product

 The Vitabrid C12 Vitamin C Face Brightening Powder can be mixed with water, toner, essence, or your moisturizer — pretty much any liquid that you're already applying to your skin.
-And, you can customize just how much Vitamin C you'd like to apply by adjusting the amount of powder you mix in.
+And, you can customize just how much Vitamin C you'd like to apply by adjusting the amount of powder you blend in.

 6This Potent Serum Contains 15 Percent Vitamin C, Vitamin E, & Ferulic Acid